j-ochmann/DevBook/src/content/design_patterns/creational/prototype.md

+---
+id: "prototype"
+title: "Object Creational: Prototype"
+category: "Creational"
+goF: 4
+tags: ["cpp", "java", "python"]
+---
-Object Creational: Prototype
+# Object Creational: Prototype

-Intent
+## Intent

 Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

-Motivation
+## Motivation

 You could build an editor for music scores by customizing a general framework for graphical editors and adding new objects that represent notes, rests, and staves.
 The editor framework may have a palette of tools for adding these music objects to the score.
 The palette would also include tools for selecting, moving, and otherwise manipulating music objects.
 Users will click on the quarter-note tool and use it to add quarter notes to the score.
 Or they can use the move tool to move a note up or down on the staff, thereby changing its pitch.